KasparEtter/ef1p/pages/email/email.md

 - **Combining encodings and continuations**: You can combine value encodings and parameter continuations.
   Encoded and unencoded segments can be mixed.
-  The first segment has to be encoded and it contains the character set and language information for all encoded segments.
+  The first segment has to be encoded and it contains the character set and the language information for all the encoded segments.
-  Other encoded segments don't repeat the character set and language information, which means that you cannot mix character sets with parameter continuations.
+  Further encoded segments don't repeat the character set and the language information, which means that you cannot mix character sets with parameter continuations.
   For example, <a class="bind-extended-parameter" href="#tool-encoding-extended-parameter" data-encoded="name*2*=d%EDas!;\nname*0*=iso-8859-1'es'%A1;\nname*1=&quot;Buenos &quot;" title="Set the value of the Extended-Parameter tool.">`name*2*=d%EDas!; name*0*=iso-8859-1'es'%A1; name*1="Buenos "`</a>
   decodes to `name="¡Buenos días!"`.
-- **Parameter separations**: This tool was a bit of a pain to implement.
-  Not only do you have to reorder continued parameters, you also can't simply split the parameters at the semicolons because semicolons are allowed in quoted strings.
+- **Parameter separations**: Not only do you have to reorder continued parameters, you also can't just split the parameters at the semicolons because semicolons are allowed in quoted strings.
   For example, <a class="bind-extended-parameter" href="#tool-encoding-extended-parameter" data-decoded="name=&quot;\&quot;;😬 &quot;" title="Set the value of the Extended-Parameter tool.">`name="\";😬 "`</a>
   is a single parameter and has to be encoded as such.
 - **Language information**: The format of the language tag is specified in [RFC 5646](https://tools.ietf.org/html/rfc5646).
   The language tag has been introduced to provide context for [screen readers](https://en.wikipedia.org/wiki/Screen_reader).
-  The language information can be skipped but the delimiting single quote has to be kept.
+  The language information can be skipped, but the delimiting single quote must be kept.
   Since the above tool doesn't know in which language you write, it always skips this field when encoding your input.
   [RFC 2231](https://tools.ietf.org/html/rfc2231#section-5)